RISK-alt/dht-11-data/README.md

 # riskdev.fr

-Hello everyone, I started this bot for secure your discord.
+Hello everyone, here's a python project to send information from a temperature sensor to a 7 seg display.
+It's also possible to send alerts through webhook on teams or discord.

 ## Acknowledgements